itchio/butler/docs/pushing.md

 *Don't forget to `Save` the game's page to apply your changes.*

+Clicking on the green channel button will show a list of builds and their current status.

+## HTML / Playable in browser games

 Tagging a channel as 'HTML5 / Playable in browser' needs to be done from the itch.io Edit game page, once the first build is pushed.

 The page also needs to be set to 'HTML' rather than the default 'Downloadable'.

-Clicking on the green channel button will show a list of builds and their current status.

 ## Specifying your own version number